Click here for help with Installation & Removal.

 SQL Editor

 4. Here you can enter your own SQL query in the field or edit manually a template.
-When you use a xls as input the input sheet must be entered with a "$" after the name and in square brackets.
+When you use a Excel as input input sheet must be entered with a "$" after the name and in square brackets.
 You can also define a specific range for your input sheet after the "$" (e.g. sheet name: Test | use in the SQL editor: [Test$A1:G100]).
-If you use a folder with csv's as input you have to enter full file name with ".csv" (without a "$") in square brackets (e.g. csv file name: Test | use in the SQL editor: [Test.csv]).
+If you use a folder with csv's as input you have to enter full file names with ".csv" (without a "$") in square brackets (e.g. csv file name: Test | use in the SQL editor: [Test.csv]).

 5. Here you can either replace placeholders defined by the selected template with your own values or define your own replacements.